lkrdev/explore-blending/src/components/Guide/guide.md

 # Explore Blend (alpha)
 This is an early version of a Looker extension that allows explore users to blend explores together, choose join paths, and perform custom calculations (custom dimensions, custom measures and table calculations) on top of the result.
-It's an advenced version of merge results that lets an end user do joins on the full explore queries.
+It's an advanced version of merge results that lets an end user do joins on the full explore queries.

 > **Important:**
 >